Prachi182002/OIBSIP/README.md

 # OIBSIP
-Oasis INternship- Landing page using HTML and CSS
+Oasis Internship- Landing page using HTML and CSS